Getting Rid of Bats

 - In order to keep colonies of the creatures from roosting in attics, proper precautions should be taken to cover or seal all vents, holes, chimneys, windows, and gaps leading inside homes.

 Since bats may carry disease, individuals should never approach them.
 Bats also bite and scratch when they feel threatened and can easily injure humans.
 Critter Control of Ann Arbor has extensive experience in handling bat problems and we know the best ways to get rid of bats in your home.
-Call the professionals for long term results in bat control!Request a Quote
+Call our professional technicians for effective bat control for seasons to come!Request a Quote